Lance Tan

-Lance Tan Wei Sheng (born May 14, 1987) is a former Singaporean track and field athlete and track cyclist who competes internationally for Singapore.
-Tan is a multiple National Champion and record holder in various disciplines.
-Tan won the bronze medal at the 2011 Southeast Asian Games and competed in the decathlon at the 2015 South East Asian Games, before successfully switching sport to track cycling, representing Singapore at the 2017 South East Asian Games in 3 events.
+Lance Tan Wei Sheng (born 14 May 1987) is a former Singaporean track and field athlete and track cyclist.
+Tan is a multiple national record holder in various events & disciplines.
+Tan won the bronze medal at the 2011 SEA Games. and competed in the decathlon at the 2015 SEA Games.
+Tan then switched sport to track cycling, representing Singapore at the 2017 SEA Games and the 2018 Asian Track Championships.
+He achieved a career-high UCI world rankings of 101st when he finished 14th at the Asian Track Championships.

+Tan is an engineering scientist by profession, holding various patents and recognized for contributions to local SME ecosystems through development of innovative and commercially successful products.